-I wrote a long while back a blog to my friend, or my x boyfriend x friend, and it was because he had stopped contacting me under the pretense of trying to get over me, and told me not to contact him, so, since our relationship was pretty strong, I respected his need for space.
+I wrote a long while back a blog to my friend and told me not to contact him, so, since our relationship was pretty strong, I respected his need for space.

 Until I received a text at 2 am from him saying to check my facebook.
 I got up during the sunlight hours, read the message and immediately did as instructed.
-It had been months since we had talked last, probably almost 9 since I had started dating someone else and usually other x boyfriends find their way into the wood work when that happens (or they go totally ham on you (ham meaning crazy, try hard, etc) and attempt to take your attention back to them).
+It had been months since we had talked last.

-He had send me a document title: “Hey”.
+He sent me a document titled: “Hey”.
 In the same chat box, I could see the last message he had sent me.
 Something about not wanting to ever talk to me again.
-Liar.
-He had always been a bad liar anyways, and I saw right through him.
-That sad part was, he knew I knew, but he kept at it.

 “Truthfully, you’re reading this because you were not expecting in the slightest a message from me.
 Maybe you were, I don’t know how your mind reading skills have developed, but for all intents and purposes, this is completely random. “